sledge1977/RipStation/README.md

 2. The script first scans all available drives.
 3. The UI appears and lists all detected drives.
 4. Use these commands:
     - `[0-9]`: Enter the ID of the drive you want to rip and press Enter.
-You will be prompted for a movie name (DVD movies only for now).
+      - You will be prompted to choose **Movie** or **Series**.
+      - **If Movie**: The script automatically selects the longest track.
+You will only be asked for the movie's name.
+      - **If Series**: You will be shown a list of all tracks matching the minimum length for an episode.
+You can select the tracks to rip, and will then be asked for the series name, season, and starting episode number.
     - `[r]`: Triggers a quick rescan.
 Only drives with status `IDLE` or `COMPLETED` are checked for new discs.
     - `[q]`: Quits the program.